Rachael Coward

 I offer face-to-face sessions, which can be long-term or short-term.

-I offer online sessions.
+I also offer online sessions throughout the UK.

 I look forward to hearing from you.